ronaldxs/readonly/README.md

 ## Pros

-Readonly.pm, on the other hand, will work with global variables and with lexical ("my") variables.
+Readonly.pm, on the other hand, will work with global variables and with lexical ("my", "our") variables.
 It will create scalars, arrays, or hashes, all of which look and work like normal, read-write Perl variables.
 You can use them in scalar context, in list context; you can take references to them, pass them to functions, anything.

 Readonly.pm also works well with complex data structures, allowing you to tag the whole structure as nonmodifiable, or just the top level.